 "I have contributed 18 years of combined service to the city of Pittsfield, and I feel very grateful to be a member of this vibrant community," he said.
 "I anticipate being back in public service again, possibly as soon as 2016."

 Barbalunga also noted that only five candidates had thus far taken out nomination papers for the six open committee seats.
 He urged interested citizens, especially younger residents, women and minorities, to consider running.

 The last day to turn in papers to the registrar of voters to have the required 300 voter signatures certified is Tuesday, Aug.
 6, City Clerk Linda Tyer said.
 The general election is Nov.
 5.

 "During the past year," Barbalunga said, "I have had the unique experience of co-managing the Pittsfield school district with three different superintendents.
-Among many accomplishments, we were able to sign all of the union bargaining contracts and present annual budgets, which will allow this school system to move forward."

 Jason "Jake" McCandless, who became superintendent of city schools on July 1, said he was "saddened" by Barbalunga's decision.

 "I know it is a time-consuming position," he said.
 "I am just sorry I didn't get to work with him longer."

 "I was very surprised when he called to tell me," said 16-year committee member Daniel Elias, "but I understood his reasons."